paolinamazza/Multi-Agent-System/README.md

 Despite the high level of difficulty and the variety of analysis types required, the agent produced correct and complete answers for all 5 queries.
 Each response included accurate computations, proper use of the right datasets, and relevant insights or visual outputs when appropriate.

-This demonstrates that the agent is not only technically robust, but also semantically intelligent and analytically capable, making it a powerful assistant for real-world public sector data exploration.
+This confirms that the agent is both technically robust and semantically reliable, capable of handling multi-step analytical queries with high precision, making it a powerful assistant for real-world public sector data exploration.